G-Two/subarulink/README.md

 Effects of aggressive polling on the battery of a gasoline-only vehicle are unknown.

 ### Erroneous data
 The data returned by the Subaru API is sometimes invalid.
-* Tire Pressure returns invalid values unless queried immediately after vehicle is turned off.
-* EV Range is invalid immediately after vehicle is driven and turned off (vehicle seems to report a value that is near the hybrid drive range).
-* Data fields are sometimes omitted.
 The returned data is checked for erroneous values.
 If they are invalid, the local cache will retain the last sane value.

 ### Incomplete data
 Some of the fields that would be useful are always reported back as "UNKNOWN".
 Examples include door lock state, window state, etc.